- Overview and Highlights

 Meet the Curators

-Keely Orgeman is the Acting Assistant Curator in the Department of American Paintings and Sculpture.
-Until November 2011, she was the Marcia Brady Tucker Senior Fellow in the same department and contributed entries to A Modern World: American Design from the Yale University Art Gallery, 1920–1950 and the forthcoming catalogue on modern and contemporary works from the Charles B. Benenson Collection.
-She is currently a Ph.D. candidate in art history at Boston University, where she received the Presidential Fellowship and the Jan and Warren Adelson Fellowship in American Art.
-While there, she organized the 2008 exhibition Atomic Afterimage: Cold War Imagery in Contemporary Art and authored the accompanying catalogue.Download CV
+Keely Orgeman is the Alice and Allan Kaplan Assistant Curator in the Department of American Paintings and Sculpture.
+Until November 2011, she was the Marcia Brady Tucker Senior Fellow in the same department.
+She has contributed entries to A Modern World: American Design from the Yale University Art Gallery, 1920–1950 and Eye on a Century: Modern and Contemporary Art from the Charles B. Benenson Collection at the Yale University Art Gallery.
+She received her PH.D. from Boston University in 2014, writing her dissertation on representations of radioactivity in postwar American art.
+While at BU, she received the Presidential Fellowship and the Jan and Warren Adelson Fellowship in American Art, and she organized the 2008 exhibition Atomic Afterimage: Cold War Imagery in Contemporary Art and authored its accompanying catalogue.Download CV

 Cooper, Helen A., ed.
 John Trumbull: The Hand and Spirit of a Painter, exh. cat.
 New Haven: Yale University Art Gallery, 1982.

 Cooper, Helen A., ed.
 Thomas Eakins: The Rowing Pictures, exh. cat.
 New Haven: Yale University Press, 1996.

 Cooper, Helen A., Patricia E. Kane, and Gerald W. R. Ward.
 Francis P. Garvan, Collector, exh. cat.
 New Haven: Yale University Art Gallery, 1980.

 Cooper, Helen A., et al. Life, Liberty, and the Pursuit of Happiness: American Art from the Yale University Art Gallery, exh. cat.
 New Haven: Yale University Art Gallery, 2008.